 Electrification also has a significant role to play in reducing carbon emissions.
-Electric vehicles, on average, emit 20% to 30% less CO2 emissions than their diesel counterparts.
-In addition, they tend to be quieter in operation.
+Electric vehicles, on average, emit 20 percent to 30 percent less CO2 emissions than their diesel counterparts, depending upon the energy mix used for generation.

+Electric trains also tend to be quieter in operation.

 The service reliability, journey time and environmental benefits of electrification result in an improved product for the passenger.

-Similarly, there is potential for freight operators to provide a superior product, potentially with lower operating costs.
+Similarly, there is potential for freight operators to reduce journey times, potentially with lower operating costs.
 The ability of freight operators to do this potentially increases as more of the network is electrified.
-It is envisaged that infill electrification would enable cost savings to be achieved on some routes for operators with existing electric locos.
+It is envisaged that infill electrification - linking routes which are already electrified - would enable cost savings to be achieved on some routes for operators with existing electric locos.
 Further electrification potentially increases the availability of diversionary routes for electric vehicles, reducing the need for bus substitution for passenger services, improving the freight product and easing the provision of access for maintenance work.

 Any further electrification of the network would involve highly reliable and easily maintainable equipment.
-It would be delivered efficiently at low benchmarked unit costs with minimal disruption to users.
-The application of modular techniques to construction and the deployment of rapid delivery systems would enable as much work as possible to be carried out within standard eight hour possessions.
-The efficient delivery units would be flexible, capable of working individually or in combination, and would be able to play a useful on-going role in the maintenance of the electrified network.
+Network Rail, working with its supply chain, would develop efficient delivery mechanisms to ensure the work would be undertaken at low benchmarked unit costs with minimal disruption to users.
+The application of modular techniques to construction and the deployment of rapid delivery systems would enable as much work as possible to be carried out within standard eight-hour possessions.
+The efficient delivery units would be flexible, capable of working individually or in combination, and would be able to play a useful ongoing role in the maintenance of the electrified network.

 Appraisal of the options suggested that further electrification represents good value for money.
-Two options - the Great Western Main Line and the Midland Main Line - have high benefit to cost ratios.
+Two options - the Great Western Main Line (GWML) and the Midland Main Line (MML) - have high benefit to cost ratios.
 Indeed they potentially involve a net industry cost saving rather than net cost over the appraisal period of 60 years.
-There would be a requirement for upfront investment by Network Rail but this would be offset by lifetime cost savings, largely in the costs of train operation.
-Electrification of the London to Maidenhead section of the Great Western Main Line as part of the Crossrail project will present an opportunity to ramp up production and to start using the recommended efficient delivery techniques,
+In July 2009 the DfT announced the go-ahead for electrification of the GWML following the publication of the draft RUS.
+There is a requirement for upfront investment by Network Rail but this will be offset by lifetime cost savings, largely in the costs of train operation.
+Electrification of the eastern section of the GWML as part of the Crossrail project will present an opportunity to ramp up production and to start using the recommended efficient delivery techniques.

-These options, along with a strategic infill scheme - Gospel Oak to Woodgrange Park and the Thameshaven branch - with the best business case are presented as the potential Core Strategy for England and Wales and will be discussed further with the DfT.
-Progression of schemes will be dependent on their affordability.
+These options, along with two strategic infill schemes - a cross-London package (Gospel Oak to Woodgrange Park and the Thameshaven branch) and Liverpool to Manchester via Chat Moss - are presented as the potential Core Strategy for England.
+The go-ahead for the electrification of the Liverpool to Manchester via Chat Moss route was also announced by the DfT in July 2009.

+The progression of the schemes which have not yet been announced will be dependent on funding and affordability.

 A number of Scottish schemes are identified as priority schemes.
-The strategy would start with electrification from Edinburgh to Glasgow via Falkirk and be extended to Dunblane and Alloa, and to allow Glasgow to Falkirk and Motherwell to Cumbernauld services to run under electric traction.
+The strategy would start with electrification from Edinburgh to Glasgow via Falkirk and be extended to Dunblane and Alloa.
+It would allow Glasgow to Falkirk and Motherwell to Cumbernauld services to run under electric traction.